mihaimt/Computational_Science_II/Setup.md

 6. Change directory to the respective folder

 7. Clone the repository with:

-   "git clone git@github.com:mihaimt/Computational_Science_II"
+   *git clone git@github.com:mihaimt/Computational_Science_II*

 Now you should be able to modify/add files in the repository.
 # Essential commands